Covington, Louisiana: Economy

 The city is home to Zen-Noh Grain Corporation, a subsidiary of the Japanese cooperative Zen-Noh. and the satellite communications company that operates a low Earth orbit satellite constellation, Globalstar.
-Bevolo Gas and Electric Lights has a manufacturing facility in Covington.
+Bevolo Gas and Electric Lights has a manufacturing facility in Covington, and gChem also have their headquarters located in the city.

 Arts and culture

 A 10 ft statue of Ronald Reagan on a 6 ft base is reputed to be the world's largest of the former president.

 Parks and recreation

 The Covington trail head is the start of Tammany Trace, a 31 mi paved rails-to-trails path for hikers and bicyclists, which connects Covington with Mandeville, Abita Springs, Lacombe, and Slidell.

 Education

 St. Tammany Parish Public Schools operates public schools in Covington.